ITP-ICN-G05/ICN-Mobile/docs/Automated_Unit_Test_Report.md

 #### FilterDropdown Component Testing (`FilterDropdown.test.tsx`)
 **✅ 29/29 Tests Passed**

+**What it does:** Tests the dropdown component used for filtering options throughout the app.
+This component handles both single and multi-select filtering modes, manages option display with pagination (show more/less), and provides interactive filtering capabilities.

 **Test Categories:**
 - **Basic Rendering (4 tests):** Component display, selection states, and multi-select indicators
 - **Dropdown Expansion (3 tests):** Open/close behavior and initial option limits